Harshini2015/nexora-ai/README.md

 # Nexora AI 🚀

 Your AI-Powered Career & Placement Assistant, built for students to ace their professional journey.
-Developed for the GDGoC BYOC Challenge.

 ## ✨ Features